jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 `<< details >>`

-A procedure might probably not get its own symbol anyway.
+A command might probably not get its own symbol anyway.
 It might just be an object with an execution point.

-A procedure symbol can define its own procedure:
+A command symbol can define its own command:

 ![](images/7.%20Commands%20Ideas.064.png)

-But if it has a reference line it is regarded no more than a reference or call to a procedure.
-The target of the line is considered the procedure itself or the *definition* of the procedure.
+But if it has a reference line it is regarded no more than a reference or call to a command.
+The target of the line is considered the command itself or the *definition* of the command.

 *A is the reference, B is the definition:*
 ![](images/7.%20Commands%20Ideas.065.jpeg)

-*A is the procedure reference, B is the definition:*
+*A is the command reference, B is the definition:*
 ![](images/7.%20Commands%20Ideas.066.jpeg)

 #### More Ideas

-##### Procedure Symbol Roles
+##### Command Symbol Roles

 `<< construct drafts >>`

 A call line makes the square a call.
 A reference line makes it a reference.
-No line at all indicates that it’s a procedure definition or a clause.
+No line at all indicates that it’s a command definition or a clause.
 Lines can also be left out for abstraction reasons.

 | ![](images/7.%20Commands%20Ideas.067.png) | ![](images/Symbol%20Language%20(2004).409b.png) | ![](images/7.%20Commands%20Ideas.068.png) | ![](images/7.%20Commands%20Ideas.069.png) <br> ![](images/7.%20Commands%20Ideas.070.png) | ![](images/7.%20Commands%20Ideas.071.png) |
 |:----------:|:------:|:----:|:---------:|:------------------------------------------------------:|
 | Definition | Clause | Call | Reference | Illegal: a square can’t be both a call and a reference |

-< Not true: a call might not directly exit a square if it calls a procedure reference embedded in the same procedure or a clause of the procedure >
+< Not true: a call might not directly exit a square if it calls a command reference embedded in the same command or a clause of the command >

-Note here that the access symbol of a solid procedure reference line is also drawn solid.
+Note here that the access symbol of a solid command reference line is also drawn solid.

 < 2021-04-20: This seems from before the diamond shape was introduced.
 Other clues may have been hoped to disambiguate the different programming constructs.
 A newer idea may use diamond shapes along with squares, and may suggest a more specific use of solid lines and dashed lines. >